wsmoak/rails-otel-demo/README.md

 ### AI

 I used Anthropic's Claude 3.5 Sonnet for help with some of the code and to draft this blog post.
 It really is awesome.
 Keep notes in the README.md file of a project while you are learning something new, and then ask it (using the VS Code Github Copilot plugin) "@workspace look at the open_telemetry.rb, logger.rb, and README.md files and write a blog post explaining what I've learned".

+## Configuring OpenTelemetry Metrics in a Rails Application

+Now let's explore how to add metrics to the example Rails app using the OTel Ruby SDK.

+By default the SDK sends deltas for counters, though there is a comment in the code that the default should be cumulative.
+See https://github.com/open-telemetry/opentelemetry-ruby/issues/1555

+Meanwhile, we can change it with an environment variable.

+Start the app with:
+`$ OTEL_LOGS_EXPORTER=otlp OTEL_METRICS_EXPORTER=otlp OTEL_METRIC_EXPORT_INTERVAL=5000 OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE=cumulative bundle exec rails server -p 3001`